bmunzenb/crawler/core/README.md

 #### Custom User-Agent Header

-To manually specify the value to use in the `User-Agent` header, pass it into the `Crawler`'s `userAgent` parameter in the constructor:
+To manually specify the value for the `User-Agent` header, pass it into the `Crawler`'s `userAgent` parameter in the constructor:

 ```kotlin